Statutory Maternity Leave

 You qualify for Statutory Maternity Leave if:

-It doesn’t matter how long you’ve been with your employer, how many hours you work or how much you get paid.
+It does not matter how long you’ve been with your employer, how many hours you work or how much you get paid.

-You can’t get Statutory Maternity Leave if you have a child through surrogacy - you could get Statutory Adoption Leave and Pay instead.
+You cannot get Statutory Maternity Leave if you have a child through surrogacy - you could get Statutory Adoption Leave and Pay instead.